Glossary

 Paediatric service: A specialised facility dedicated to the care of children aged 14 or less.

-Palliative care: Care in which the intent is primarily quality of life for a patient with an active, progressive disease with little or no prospect of cure.
+Palliative care: Care in which the primary clinical purpose or treatment goal is optimisation of the quality of life of a patient with an active and advanced life-limiting illness.

 Palliative care (private provider): Palliative care provided on the campus of a public hospital by a co-located private facility to private patients or where specialists operate from a public hospital under right of private practice arrangements.